 Figure 1 Comparison of global annual mean tropospheric ozone burden (unit: Tg) from E3SM-chem and five CMIP6 models.
 The shading shows the mean ± 1 standard deviation of the monthly variability of each year.
-CMIP6 results are from Griffiths et al., 2021.
+CMIP6 results are from Table 1 of Griffiths et al., (2021).